app for Android, Linux, Mac & Windows

 java -jar Subhash-TweetsToRss-Server.jar logenabled

-On a home LAN environment, TweetsToRss server can be hosted on a single server and other computer users can access it by replacing the "localhost" with name/IP address of the computer.
+On a home LAN environment, TweetsToRss server can be hosted on a computer and you can access it on other network-enabled devices such as a TV or gaming console by replacing the "localhost" with name/IP address of that computer.
 For example:

 You can use the option "help" for an up-to-date list of options.